Concussion Recovery

 How Do We Determine When You Can Return to Work/School/Sports?

 Our multimodal, multidisciplinary approach allows us to use all information specific to the individual to determine their ability to return to work/school/sport.
-At Williams Integracare, we use a variety of assessment tools to determine a patient’s place and progression in the recovery process.
-Our team works to help patients return to their prior level as quickly and safely as possible.
+At Williams Integracare, we use a variety of assessment tools to track a patient’s progress through recovery.
+Our team works to return patients to their prior level of activity as quickly and safely as possible.

 An Individualized and Specific Plan for Every Patient

-We know how important it is to get back to the game and/or activity you love.
+We understand how important it is to get back to the game or activity you love.
 We want to help you do that in a manner that is safe and effective.
-That is why our physical therapists use an individualized treatment plan for each patient.
-Our bodies and the injuries they receive are all different, and that is why they require a specific treatment plan.
+That is why our physical therapists create a unique treatment plan for each patient.
+Every recovery plan is different because each injury is unique.

 Concussion Baseline Plus Program